 The settlements fell into ruin when they were either destroyed by Arab invaders bringing in Islam or were abandoned due to the Amu Darya changing its course leaving the area literally high and dry.
 Nature did the rest — centuries of wind, coupled with salination from artificial irrigation-fed agriculture in recent years has ensured that there is very little left of these historic settlements.

-Gyaur Kala was the first of the 3 forts I saw and the only one I didn’t enter.
+Gyaur Kala was the first of the 3 forts I saw and the only one I didn’t actually visit.
 Located about a mile from the Mizdahkan necropolis, it was destroyed by the invading armies of Chengiz Khan in 1221, never to be occupied again.
 All that remains today are crumbling walls, which just begged to be explored.
 Unfortunately, I had other monuments to visit that day and was running short of time and had to regretfully leave it unexplored.

 I arrived at Toprak Qala a little after noon, when the sun was directly overhead and the light harsh.
 In the local language, Toprak Qala means “clay fort”, a name that couldn’t be more apt.
 The absence of vegetation and the hard, baked clayey soil made everything look lifeless and depressing.
 But the remains of archaeological excavations revealed a very different story in its distant past.